How to Draw a Train Easy Step by Step: Simple Guide

 Even with this level of detail, I still keep lines straight and simple.

-Step-by-step pencil sketch of a steam locomotive in a notebook, showcasing artistic progression from outline to detailed shading.
+Step-by-step pencil sketch of a steam locomotive in a notebook, showing the drawing from rough outline to shading from outline to detailed shading.

-Step-by-step pencil drawing of a steam locomotive, showcasing progress from sketch to detailed illustration with shading.
+Step-by-step pencil drawing of a steam locomotive, showing progress from sketch to detailed illustration with shading.

 Method 3: Cylinder-based “wikiHow” train